Electronic Fund Transfers - Your Rights And Responsibilities

 Error Resolution Notice

-In Case of Errors or Questions About Your Electronic Transfers, Call or Write us at the telephone number or address listed in this brochure, as soon as you can, if you think your statement or receipt is wrong or if you need more information about a transfer listed on the statement or receipt.
+In Case of Errors or Questions About Your Electronic Transfers, Call or Write us at the telephone number or address listed in this disclosure, as soon as you can, if you think your statement or receipt is wrong or if you need more information about a transfer listed on the statement or receipt.
 We must hear from you no later than 60 days after we sent the FIRST statement on which the problem or error appeared.

 - Tell us your name and account number (if any).